Rahmat Hidayat: 2022

 In June, Hidayat and Fadillah won their first senior title at the Lithuanian International.
 They also competed in the Indonesia International Challenge but were halted in the quarterfinals.

 In October, Hidayat made a temporary partnership with Asian men's doubles champion Pramudya Kusumawardana following the injury of Yeremia Rambitan at the Malang Indonesia International.
 They managed to win the title at the first tournament together by defeating Japanese pair Hiroki Okamura and Masayuki Onodera.
 In the following week. they won the Indonesia Masters Super 100 by defeating 1st seed Chinese pair He Jiting and Zhou Haodong.

 In late November, Hidayat back to his original partner, Fadillah, participated in Bahrain tournament and reach semi-finals of Bahrain International Series and won the Bahrain International Challenge.

 2023

 In January, Hidayat and Fadillah played at the home tournament, Indonesia Masters, but had to lose in the qualifying round.
 In the next tournament, they lost in the quarter-finals of the Thailand Masters from 3rd seed fellow Indonesian pair Muhammad Shohibul Fikri and Bagas Maulana in rubber games.

 Achievements

-BWF World Tour (1 title)
+BWF World Tour (2 titles, 1 runner-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.